THE DEMAND FOR SKILLED WORKERS has been increasing steadily for more than a decade.

 -

-Replacing 28,800 tradespeople who are expected to retire over the next six years
+Replacing 48,200 tradespeople who are expected to retire over the next 10 years

 -

-Construction projects in engineering construction, including public transit (LRT), and various roads, highways, and bridges
+Construction projects in heavy-industrial and engineering construction, including manufacturing expansion/upgrades, public transit (LRT), and various roads, highways, bridges, and tunnels

 -

-Increased residential renovation and maintenance work, and rising demand for institutional buildings, such as hospitals and schools
+Increased investment in residential renovation and maintenance work and rising demand of institutional buildings, such as hospitals and schools

 Saskatchewan